 Interior design isn’t exactly known for being cheap.
-Especially if they’re going to charge for you for all items they purchase which includes a hefty markup on top of their fee’s and the designer will probably get a percentage of the sale from those manufacturers.
+Especially if they’re going to charge you for all items they purchase which includes a hefty markup on top of their fee’s and the designer will probably get a percentage of the sale from those manufacturers.
 If you won the lottery then you can skip all of this because it doesn’t really matter if the designer wants to sell you a French colonial dining room table that costs $25,000.
 Yeowza!

 I’ve seen designer sales pitches in action and it’s an interesting lesson in confusion and lack of details.
-I wonder if they change their accent depending on the budget their given.
+I wonder if they change their accent depending on the budget they are given.
 However, to be fair, I’ve seen what a really good designer can do and it was a jaw-dropping thing of beauty when it was finished.
 Interior designers are people with ‘you can have it all now’ fantasy genie that when you rub the lamp your dreams come true.
 Immediately.
 Most people are on a budget and have to make sacrifices and learn patience.
 I’ve already learned these things because of budget constraints so I have that going for me.

 This is where our story begins because I feel that I could have obtained the same looks on my own without the expense.